Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

-The measurements shown in Fig.~\ref{transition} we performed using a current of only 300~$\upmu$A. This corresponds to a current density of about $4 \times 10^9$~A/m$^2$, which is too small to noticeably affect the transition.
+The measurements shown in Fig.~\ref{transition} were performed using a current of only 300~$\upmu$A. This corresponds to a current density of about $4 \times 10^9$~A/m$^2$, which is too small to noticeably affect the transition.
 (Current densities are estimated from the patterned pillar diameter, neglecting the smaller contact area from the bridge and any current-crowding effects.)
-A side-effect of higher current densities in nanoscale devices is Joule heating, which will affect the device resistance.
-In Fig.~\ref{pulseheat} we show the effect of applying a pulse train of $10^6$ pulses, each of 1~$\upmu$s duration, with a duty cycle of 10\% to the 300~nm nanopillar device.
+To attempt to do so, we applied pulse trains of $10^6$ pulses, each of 1~$\upmu$s duration, with a duty cycle of 10\% to the 300~nm nanopillar.
 The amplitude of each pulse was 20~mA, corresponding to a current density of $\sim 3 \times 10^{11}$~A/m$^2$.
-This experiment was carried out at 320~K, a temperature at which the nanopillar is fully AF and no phase boundary is present.
-The measured resistance of the nanopillar rises by $\Delta R \approx 3$~m$\Omega$ at the time of the pulse before exponentially relaxing back to its equilibrium value on a $1/e$ timescale of 54~s.
-By comparison with the data in Fig.~\ref{transition}, we can see that this resistance rise corresponds to a temperature rise of about 1.4~K. The response is the same regardless of the direction in which the current pulses flow, showing that in this case the resistance change is entirely due to Joule heating.
-Test nanopillars were stable at this duty cycle, but often failed when the 9~$\upmu$s gap between pulses was reduced much below this value.
-This indicates that the nanopillar temperature briefly rises well above this value but cools on a $\upmu$s timescale, fast enough to be beyond the time resolution of these measurements.
-The principal heatsink for cooling will be the region of substrate just under the pillar, and we attribute this temperature rise and slow decay to the heating of that region and gradual cooling as heat is conducted away into the rest of the substrate.
+Control measurements at 320~K, outside the transition region, showed small rises in resistance $\Delta R \approx 3$~m$\Omega$, regardless of the current direction, consistent with Joule heating.
+Further details are given in the supplementary information.